 Can there be any other justification for a fiduciary out requirement?
-In this paper we would like to provide alternative justification.
-The problem with a merger agreement which does not include a fiduciary out clause, is not that it is a bad deal for shareholders by preventing them from receiving a better offer in the future.
+In this paper, we would like to provide an alternative justification.
+The problem with a merger agreement that does not include a fiduciary out clause is not that it damages the interests of shareholders by preventing them from receiving a better offer in the future.
 A deal with a complete lock-up may actually be ideal for shareholders: the complete lock-up may enable them to receive the best offer possible.
-The problem is of a different sort: enabling a complete lock-up would preclude effective monitoring on the functioning of the board.
-Like any other agent, also in the case of a board, there is the fear that it not maximizing the value for shareholders.
-This fear is especially relevant in end-game decisions, which are not only critical for shareholders, but may provide many external interests for both management and the board, from securing its position after the merger to just “getting over with the transaction”.
-It is very hard for shareholders to know whether the board pursued the optimal deal.
-The information regarding the potential value of the company to various market actors is very costly to obtain.
-Thus shareholders cannot directly know the likelihood that the price offered is the best possible price.
-Without such information they may not only be able to monitor the board effectively and may approve bad deals due to their lack of information.
-The most effective mechanism that reigns-in the board and that could provide some monitoring over their actions, is the market mechanism, assuming there is an efficient market for supervising deals of this nature.
-The board knows that if the deal they are pursuing is not necessarily the optimal deal from the perspective of shareholders the market may surface that fact via the emergence of a superior offer.
-A complete lock-up of a merger, insulates it from market oversight: no player will invest in presenting a better proposal if in any case he won’t get the deal.
-Absent any market oversight, the board functions without any effective monitoring on its actions, during a phase when such monitoring is critical.
+The problem is of a different sort: enabling a complete lock-up would preclude effective monitoring of the functioning of the board.
+As with any other agent, there is a risk that the board is not maximizing value for the principals: in this case, shareholders.
+This fear is especially relevant in endgame decisions, which are not only critical for shareholders but touch on various external interests of members of both management and the board, from securing their position after the merger to just “getting on with the transaction.”
+It is very hard for shareholders to know whether the board has pursued the optimal deal.
+Information regarding the potential value of the company to various market actors is very costly to obtain.
+Thus, shareholders cannot directly know the likelihood that the price offered is the best possible price.
+Without such information, they may not only be able to monitor the board effectively and may approve bad deals due to their lack of information.
+The most effective mechanism that reins in the board and may provide some monitoring over their actions is the market mechanism, assuming there is an efficient market for supervising deals of this nature.
+The board knows that if the deal they are pursuing is not necessarily the optimal deal from the perspective of shareholders, the market may disclose this fact via the emergence of a superior offer.
+The complete lock-up of a merger insulates it from market oversight: no player will invest in presenting a better proposal if no deal can be made in any case.
+Absent any market oversight, the board functions without any effective monitoring of its actions, during a phase when such monitoring is critical.
 The prohibition on complete lock-ups is directed to prevent the board from functioning without effective oversight.
-It does not stem from a conventional understanding of the fiduciary duties, but rather from a wider consideration of not enabling the board to circumvent effective oversight.
+It does not stem from a conventional understanding of fiduciary duties, but rather from a wider consideration of the need to prevent the board from circumventing effective oversight.